Our Favorite Links:

 ORDER NOW ON SALE to save $295.

 Lindgren-Pitman S-1200 Electric Fishing Reel.
 State-of-the-art technology for high performance with 12 volt DC power.
 Many new upgrades.
 Simple controls for hands free Hauling.
 Gear driven Improved Level Wind.
 External preset Drag Control w/ 0 to 75 lbs. of drag available.
 Now drag has improved smoothness and improved flip top feature.
 Haul Rate of 5 fps.
 BIG FISH in DEEP WATER for hours on end.
 Zero maintenance plastic spool.
 Changeable optional titanium spool.
-Quick Change Hub Kit is now available.
-Wishbone rods now available.
+Quick Change Hub Kit is now standard.
+Be sure to specify your rod size for correct butt clamp size.
+Wishbone rods no longer available from Lindgren Pitman.

 Love the LP and associated wishbone rod and lightsLove the LP S-1200 and associated wishbone rod and lights.
 The reel works fantastic, and my friend advised that I buy the wishbone rod instead of a conventional bent butt rod (which he has with his LP).
 I have no regrets on th wishbone rod -- it automatically swivels to the correct direction, does not get tangled, easy to thread -- a winner all around.
 I can't believe the wishbone is so light, but it has plenty of backbone so the weight of the rod is not an issue.